TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.30.md

 ---

-And he charged them that they should tell no man of him.
+He commanded them that they should tell no one about him.